SylumMastropaolo/Slackbot/README.md

 ```

 ### Todos
+ - I would like to host this project somewhere so people can demo it on my Slack tutorial workspace without having to set it up themselves first.

- - Possibly add on more microservices
+ - Possibly add on more microservices.
- - Add a few more comments
+ - Add a few more comments to help with understanding.

 License
 ----

 MIT

+This README.md was written using [Dillinger](https://dillinger.io/)